-Generally children suffering from Iselin’s syndrome will report pain on the outer edge of the foot, at the prominence known as the styloid process.
-Some redness and swelling over the area will usually be present.
-Barefoot activity, jumping sports and narrow fitting footwear can be aggravating factors.
-Individual biomechanical factors need to be assessed and treated, as splaying of the forefoot associated with flat feet, and walking on the outside of the feet with high arched/inverted feet are associated with Iselin’s disease.
+Barefoot activity, jumping sports and narrow fitting footwear can be aggravating factors, as they can rub against, pull at or irritate the metatarsal.
+Individual biomechanical factors of the feet and legs need to be assessed and treated, as splaying of the forefoot associated with flat feet, and walking on the outside of the feet with high arched/inverted feet are also associated with Iselin’s disease.